8 Digital tools for the management of remote teams

 What digital tools can teams use to organize, share and plan projects remotely?
 We show which tools are available and what to look out for.

 Suddenly everything is supposed to work – especially also Home Office.
 Teams have to work “remotely” using digital tools.
 The offices are empty, the highways are clear.
-In addition to the question of whether the infrastructure of the organization is even designed to allow so many people to work from home, teams face the challenge of having to organize and manage themselves.
-One aspect of this is deciding which tools can be used now to get back into productive mode as quickly as possible.
+In addition to whether the infrastructure of the organization is even designed to allow so many people to work from home, teams face the challenge of having to organize and manage themselves.
+One aspect of this is deciding which tools can be used now to get back into the productive mode as quickly as possible.
 One thing in advance: The tool question is of course not the only factor that determines whether the collaboration is successful.
 But it does contribute to giving employees orientation and support.

 Prudence creates speed – providing an overview

 Even if the question of the right tools is urgent, time should be taken to answer basic questions about the ecosystem to be created ad hoc: